OzzyGoylusun/Excel-Annual-Sales-Performance-Analysis/README.md

 ### Exploratory Data Analysis (EDA)

-In an attempt to extract meaningful insights, EDA first involved exploring the order data to answer these key questions:
+EDA first involved exploring the order data to answer these key questions in an attempt to start building an actionable roadmap for upcoming years:

 - In which year did the retailer experience the highest figures in profit?
 - Which month of the most profitable year did the retail obtain the maximum profit?